free consultation

 • Settlement of Estates Involving Family Businesses

-Because the probate process in Ohio is meant to finalize a decedent’s estate, the best time to seek the advice of a probate attorney in Cleveland is during the probate process, not after you disagree with case settlement or the distribution of assets.
+Because the probate process in Ohio is meant to finalize a decedent’s estate, the best time to seek the advice of a probate litigation attorney in Cleveland is during the probate process, not after you disagree with case settlement or the distribution of assets.

 Ohio Probate Court Process